The Phīla Philosophy

 Why Use a Philanthropic Advisor

 Having a thoughtful giving plan is harder than it seems, especially if the donor is new to a community or to philanthropy.
-The risk is that one may end up doing very little charitable giving or making gifts that don’t truly speak to their passions, thereby missing out on the joy that can come with giving.
+The risk is that one may end up doing very little charitable giving or making gifts that don’t do any real good, thereby missing out on the joy that can come with giving.
 Getting started with your philanthropy, or taking it to a new or different level, can seem daunting without the right support in place.
 Our aim is to make it easy and rewarding instead.